-Prevent your Google Mail from Getting Rejected as Spam - Digital Inspiration
+Prevent your Gmail Email Messages from Getting Rejected as Spam

 Save the changes and this new DNS record should propagate across the Internet within the next few hours.
 If you are interested in the technical details, here they are are:

-The entry _spf.google.com means that any server that is allowed to send mail from the IP addresses of Google Apps mail servers is also allowed to send mail from labnol.org.
+_spf.google.com means that any server that is allowed to send mail from the IP addresses of Google Workspace mail servers is also allowed to send mail from labnol.org.
 The ~all directive means that email messages that are not sent from an approved server should still be accepted but may be subjected to greater scrutiny.

-How to Check SPF Records of your Google Apps Domain
+How to Check SPF Records of your Google Workspace Domain

 To ensure that your SPF record has been successfully added to your web domain, open your command prompt - go to Windows Start Menu -> Run and type cmd.

-Nex run the nslookup command for your Google Apps Domain as shown below:
+Nex run the nslookup command for your Google Workspace Domain as shown below:

-c:> nslookup c:> set query=txt c:> xyz.com (replace xyz.com with your Google Apps domain name)
+xyz.com (replace xyz.com with your Google Workspace domain name)

-If the answer contains the google.com string that you have added in the previous step, it indicates that SPF is successfully enabled for your Google Apps / Gmail.
+If the answer contains the google.com string that you have added in the previous step, it indicates that SPF is successfully enabled for your Google Workspace.

 Verify SPF Records with an Email Message

-Finally, to verify that your SPF record is live and working, just send a blank email message to spf-test@openspf.org and check-auth@verifier.port25.com from your Gmail address.
+Finally, to verify that your SPF record is live and working, just send a blank email message to

 You’ll get an instant reply with the results of the SPF check.
 If you see a “pass” against the SPF check, that means things are in place and it should prevent your Gmail messages from getting rejected as spam because now the recipient can distinguish forged emails from the real ones with a simple check.